Francesco601/Advanced-Topics-in-C/README.md

 ```bash
 sudo pacman -S gcc
 ```
-this will install most depencies.
+this will install most depedencies.

  After you verify gcc, type in terminal, for example: